 Client Mode Margin Trading

-You would need to pay the pending amount and the stocks will be shifted to your demat account.
+You would need to pay the pending amount if you want to convert it to delivery.
+The stocks will be shifted to your demat account.

 Margin Trading vs Cash Trading

 With cash trading or cash buying, you can buy the stocks only up to value of your cash holding.